LLPB-pixel/math_agent_skills/README.md

 **visualization**, **optimization**, **stochastic modelling**, and **final typesetting** instead of treating every computation as a proof.

+> **Core principle — Iterate to solve.** These skills are designed for an agent
+> that **iterates**: it formulates a hypothesis, computes, verifies with the
+> appropriate tool, inspects errors, corrects, and re-executes until it
+> converges to a correct result.
+A single-shot answer is not expected.

 ## Design principles

 The agent must keep these levels of evidence separate: